Before joining IBM in Aug 2007 I spent 5 very enjoyable years at Harvard University as a PhD student advised by Leslie Valiant and as a postdoc.

 - On the Complexity of Random Satisfiability Problems with Planted Solutions .

 With Will Perkins and Santosh Vempala.
-Manuscript.
-Nov, 2013 .
+STOC 2015 .

 - Learning Coverage Functions and Private Release of Marginals.